wmeints/tasty-beans/README.md

-# Recommend-coffee sample solution
+# Tasty Beans sample solution

-Welcome to the recommend-coffee sample solution!
-This solution implements a fake company that sells coffee subscriptions.

-Customers can subscribe to this service to get coffee delivered every month or every week.
-They can rate the coffee which helps recommend-coffee deliver better quality coffee to them.
+Welcome to Tasty Beans, the subscription-based coffee beans shop that makes it easy to get your hands on the best beans around!

+With our recommendations feature, you can easily find the beans that suit your taste, and with our start-up guide, you can get brewing in no-time.

+Our selection of beans is based on recommendations from coffee aficionados around the world.
+Whether you like your coffee light and delicate or dark and bold, we have the perfect beans for you.
+Start your subscription today and enjoy the best coffee beans delivered right to your door.

 ## :goal_net: Goals